 Kirstin is the Programme Manager based in the primary office in Redditch.
 She developed the Ogden EYFS resource, Science Talk, which she is delivering to all our primary partnerships up and down the country.
 In 2017, she moved out of her full-time primary teaching role after 15 years.

 Charley is an Ogden Trust Programme Officer.
 She co-ordinates the schools partnership programme for secondary schools, sharing her passion for education and building young people’s self-confidence through fun, engaging and inspiring activities.

 Charley returned to the world of physics education following seven years as the programme manager at a circus school.
 In an eclectic mix of previous jobs, she has working as a physics teacher, snowboard instructor, circus workshop leader and florist.

-Amnah is an Ogden Trust Programme Officer with particular responsibility for the Teach Physics internships. summer internships and the Ogden Outreach Officer programme.
+Amnah is an Ogden Trust Programme Officer with particular responsibility for the Teach Physics internships and the Ogden Outreach Officer programme.
 She is passionate about education, and physics in particular, and is excited about the opportunity to support students to benefit from research and teaching experience, and to support wider physics outreach.

 Amnah has a PhD in physics and over 10 years experience carrying out outreach activities in schools; she has spent a lot of time working with the Science Museum in South Kensington.